knightsUCF/SpaceGame/marketing/readme.md

 # Book Title

-Have a cool book title, like Brave New Technoworld: Journeys in the Dark Labyrinth of 21st Technology
+Have a cool book title, like Brave New Technoworld: Journeys in the Dark Labyrinth of 21st Technology.

+This lends to all the dark undercurrents of modern tech, so on biotech we could draw inspiration from Michael Crichton and his work on Next.